Telma Lery - 20 Jul 2021

 The creation of the WHO Research and Development Blueprint initiative in 2016, enabled fast-tracking of effective tests, vaccines, and treatments.A multi-drug clinical trial of ground-breaking new treatments, one of which is now approved by the FDA,, demonstrates the accelerated testing and approval of promising new therapies.

 To date, two different vaccines have been deployed.
-In November 2019, Merck’s single‑dose vaccine offering was approved in the EU.
+In November 2019, MSD’s single‑dose vaccine offering was approved in the EU.
 A few months later in July 2020 Janssen’s two‑dose regimen was approved in Europe.

 The fast-tracked approval of these two vaccines made a big difference in how they were able to be distributed.